narayanareddy179/Text-detection-and-classification/README.md

 # Text-detection-and-classification
-Code in this repository mainly about OCR for ID cards of any type.
+Code in this repository mainly about OCR for different ID cards.